react-native-google-signin/google-signin/docs/ios-guide.md

 First time using cocoapods? [check this out](./how-cocoapods.md)

-At the end, the dependencis should be linked like in this picture (this is _with_ pods, for RN >= 0.60).
+At the end, the dependencies should be linked like in this picture (this is _with_ pods, for RN >= 0.60).

 [![link config](../img/pods-rn60.png)](../img/buildPhasesWithPods.png?raw=true)